 NC Department of Facility Services is responsible for licensing these Adult Care Homes.

-Buncombe County Department of Social Services is responsible for providing an Adult Home Specialist to monitor the facilities provision of services to the residents as set forth by the State standards.
+Buncombe County Social Work Services is responsible for providing an Adult Home Specialist to monitor the facilities provision of services to the residents as set forth by the State standards.

 Adult Home Specialist: